 - The growth of fibroids can lead to blockage of the fallopian tubes

-- Previous surgery on one’s fallopian tubes causing pelvic adhesions
+- Previous surgery on one’s fallopian tubes caused pelvic adhesions

 Blocked Fallopian Tubes Causing Miscarriages